Skip to main content

 See the detailed description of the openstack_images_image_v2 data source.

-2. Create a network disk from the image
+2. Create a network volume from an image

 resource "openstack_blockstorage_volume_v3" "volume_1" {